LukeTempleman/friend-keeper/README.md

 ## SETUP GUIDE 🔥

-To run the project localy follow the below steps:
+To run the project locally follow the below steps:

 1) Clone this repository